flokosiol/kirby-translations/.github/README.md

     type: translations
 ```

-To disable the possibillity to delete language textfiles you can use …
+To disable the possibility to delete language textfiles you can use …

 ```yaml
 sections: